Ernest Manheim: Life

 Manheim attended a secondary school in Budapest from 1909 and graduated in 1917.
 Then he enrolled in the Military Academy for the Royal Hungarian Home Defense in Budapest and at the same time started chemistry studies at the der Royal Technical Joseph-Academy in Budapest.
-In 1918 he became a soldier in the Austrian-Hungarian army ranking as a corporal.
+In 1918 he became a soldier in the Austro-Hungarian army ranking as a corporal.

 After World War I he resumed his studies in chemistry and mathematics at the Budapest University, and additionally attended lectures in philosophy, music and literature.

 From March to July 1919 Manheim was a volunteer in the Hungarian Soviet Republic or Republic of Councils founded by Béla Kun and was taken prisoner.
 He fled from the Romanian prison camp but could not stay in Budapest for long, since he had to face arrest as a supporter of the Soviet Republic.
 So he escaped to Austria in 1920, where he resumed his studies at the University of Vienna, first chemistry and physics and as of 1921 philosophy and history.

 In 1923 he moved to Kiel to continue his studies of philosophy at the University of Kiel and also attended lectures by Ferdinand Tönnies in sociology.

 In Kiel Manheim became friends with Hans Freyer, a professor of philosophy and followed him to Leipzig, when Freyer received a call to a chair in sociology there.
 At the University of Leipzig Manheim completed his studies in philosophy and also attended lectures and seminars in economics and sociology.
 In 1928 he wrote his doctoral thesis Zur Logik des konkreten Begriffs (On the Logic of the Concrete Concept) under Hans Freyer and Theodor Litt.

 From 1926 to 1933 Manheim worked as Freyer's assistant without a regular budget at the Leipzig university where he also offered tutorials of his own.
 Her also taught at the Leipzig Folk high school from 1926 to 1933.
 In 1932 Manheim submitted his habilitation thesis on Die Träger der öffentlichen Meinung, Studien zur Soziologie der Öffentlichkeit (The Makers of Public Opinion, Studies in the Sociology of the Public).
 Although the thesis had been accepted by the faculty, Manheim withdrew it on his own behalf in 1933.
 As a Jew he could not expect any chance of habilitation under the new Nazi government.
 With his family he moved to Budapest where he spent the second half of 1933, before, in December of that year, he went to London with his wife.